EEN421/EEN421.github.io/_posts/2024-06-30-PIM-&-JITA-for-JumpBoxes.md

 # Introduction & Use Case:
 During a regular security audit, you've discovered several jump boxes with network access to sensitive corporate resources (such as mission-critical production SQL databases) are exposed via RDP port 3389 to the internet and you need to lock them down.

-The Change Management Board has given some push back: they have approved, given the following requirements are satisfied as a part of the solution:
+The Change Management Board has given some push back; they have approved, given the following requirements are satisfied as a part of the solution:

 - &#128268; Users are required to put in an access request that must be approved by a manager before they can connect to the jump box.